-This is an incomplete list of libraries, tools, and experiments I’ve worked on.
-Most exist for for personal use or educational purposes.
+This is an incomplete list of libraries, tools, and experiments I’ve worked on outside of work.
 Some are well documented, others are not.
-All can be found on my github.
+Most can be found on my GitHub page.

 - xhb-monad - Monad transformer for xhb server connections.